 Our focus is highly aimed towards enjoyment, exercise and enrichment.

-There are 4 exercise areas on site:
+There are 3 exercise paddocks and 2 enrichment areas on site:

 Socialising our dog guests together, under supervision, can be a fantastic way for them to bond, make friends and play, although we do understand that this is not always suitable for some guests, for example, nervous or reactive dogs.
+We never socialise any dog without your written consent.

 Puppies and elderly dogs